-In this work we propose \ourmethodIntro~for object detection.
-It is state-of-the-art and easy to use; it requires no modifications to architectures or training pipelines and works across a wide range of object detectors. \ourmethodShort~is a two-stage algorithm that combines uncertainty- and diversity-based sampling: in the first stage it selects a \textit{candidate pool} of images with high uncertainty scores from a large unlabelled dataset, then in the second stage it selects a highly diverse AL query set from this pool for annotation.
-In more detail, we propose~\emph{\ourUncetaintySampleFull}~for the first stage, in which category-wise difficulty coefficients are computed and updated during training and then used to re-weight the instance uncertainties when selecting samples.
-The difficulty coefficients take both classification and localisation difficulties into account, so are highly suitable for object detection. \ourUncetaintySampleShort~also favours the sampling of images containing objects in challenging categories, hence benefiting the overall average precision (AP).
-For the second stage, we propose\emph{~\ourSimFull}: a new method for measuring similarities for multi-instance images, in which every object is matched to its most similar counterpart in another image to compute instance-wise similarity.
-Image-wise similarity is then computed by ensembling instance-wise similarities.~\ourSimShort~is used off-the-shelf by a modified kmeans++ algorithm to select a diverse and representative subset as the active learning queries from the pool selected in the first stage.
-Unlikely recently proposed work~\cite{cai2020learning,yuan2021multiple,choi2021active}, \ourmethodShort~does not modify the model architecture or training pipeline of object detectors, thus it is highly generalisable to different types of detectors.
-To summarise, our contributions are as follows:
+In this work we propose \ourmethodIntro, a plug-and-play AL algorithm for object detection.
+It is state-of-the-art and easy to use; it requires no modifications to architectures or training pipelines and works across a wide range of object detectors. \ourmethodShort~is a two-stage algorithm that combines uncertainty- and diversity-based sampling: in the first stage it selects a \textit{candidate pool} of images with high uncertainty scores from a large unlabelled dataset, then in the second stage it select a highly diverse AL query set for annotation.
+In more detail, we propose \ourUncetaintySampleFull~for the first stage, in which the category-wise difficulty coefficients are computed and updated during training and then used to re-weight the instance uncertainties when selecting samples.
+The difficulty coefficients take both classification and localisation difficulties into account, so the two sub-tasks of object detection are balanced in the uncertainty-based sampling stage. \ourUncetaintySampleShort~also allows the uncertainty sampling to favour objects in challenging categories, hence benefiting the overall average precision (AP).
+For the second stage, we propose~\ourSimFull: a new method for measuring similarities for multi-instance images, in which every object is matched to its most similar counterpart in the other image to compute instance-wise similarity, and the image-wise similarity is computed by ensembling the instance-wise similarities.
+Then, \ourSimShort~is used off-the-shelf by a modified kmeans++ algorithm to select a diverse and representative subset as the active learning queries.
+Notably, unlike the recently proposed~\cite{cai2020learning,yuan2021multiple,choi2021active}, \ourmethodShort~does not modify the model architecture or training pipeline of object detectors, thus it is highly generalisable to different types of detectors.